 The committee has strived to provide a fun New England-style dance that features high quality local and touring performers, as well as providing a venue for newer, talented individuals to get some exposure.
 The all-volunteer TNDC, now consisting of Dan Pearl, Lisa Greenleaf, Sue Rosen, Dereck Kalish and Tee Huffaker takes an active hand in the conduct of the dance.
 We strive to offer a dance where all are welcome, and that everyone dances with everyone in all parts of the hall.

 We like to feature a blend of local and touring callers and musicians.
 Even though we feel very confident and blessed with gifted local talent, touring performers bring spontaneity and variety to our dance.
 It’s incredible how New England style dance has spread around the country and the world, and we enjoy tapping into the talent that has developed away from New England.

 Occasional multi-caller “NEFFA Contra” evenings present a variety of callers, some experienced and some just cutting their teeth.

 The dancers, musicians, and caller form a mystical triangle that manufactures fun, friendship, and energy.
 People come from great distances to attend our dance.
-It makes no difference whether the dancers come from across the street or from out of state; it’s great to have them here adding to fun.
+It makes no difference whether the dancers come from across the street or from out of state; it’s great to have them here adding to the fun.

 We now offer a pre-dance intro session at 7:10pm.